 - If you're having issues, update your display drivers first.
 That has fixed over 90% of issues in the past.

-- OSX build is ppc, 10.4 works, 10.3.9 might work. x86 macs should also work through Rosetta.
+- OSX build is for old ppc macs.
+10.4 works, 10.3.9 might work.
+Old x86 macs should also work through Rosetta.
 Since Apple no longer supports ppc macs, no new versions of Atanua for it are planned.
 Rosetta is no longer supported either, so running Atanua on a mac is probably impossible.

 - Win32 known issue: winxp doesn't seem to like handling of .atanua files on the desktop.
 Any other directory seems fine.

 - Velleman k8055 USB experiment board plug-in - mix real-world and virtual components!